chef/automate/components/automate-ui/README.md

 Package "@angular-devkit/build-angular" has an incompatible peer dependency to "typescript" (requires "~4.0.0 || ~4.1.0")

-### Package jwt-decode: ^2.2.0

-Newer versions of jwt_decode introduce a new import format, which is breaking some of our testing.

 ### Package immutable: ^3.8.2

 Reason: Later releases are release candidates; should only be using production-releases.